aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 The code sample below shows how to access a section at the specified index.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/Document/Document.doc).

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-SectionsAccessByIndex-SectionsAccessByIndex.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-SectionsAccessByIndex-SectionsAccessByIndex.java" >}}

 ### Adding a Section

 The Document object provides the section collection that can be accessed by using Document.Sections.
 This returns a SectionCollection object containing the document’s sections.
 You can then use the SectionCollection.Add method on this object to add a section to the end of the document.
 The code sample below shows how to add a section to the end of the document.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-AddSection-AddSection.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-AddSection-AddSection.java" >}}

 ### Deleting a Section

 In the same way as discussed above, the document’s sections are retrieved by using Document.Sections.
 You can then use SectionCollection.Remove to remove a specified section or SectionCollection.RemoveAt to remove a section at the specified index.
 The code sample below shows how to remove a section at the specified index.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-DeleteSection-DeleteSection.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-DeleteSection-DeleteSection.java" >}}

 The code sample below shows how to remove all sections from a document.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-DeleteAllSections-DeleteAllSections.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-DeleteAllSections-DeleteAllSections.java" >}}

 In addition, you can use SectionCollection.Clear to remove all the sections from the document.